-Leon Keer (1970) learned to paint through designing and producing large advertising murals for multinationals such as Coca-Cola, Schweppes, Heineken, Red Bull, Reef, Evian, Royal Club, Remy Martin and Absolut Vodka.
-He has executed commissions in the Netherlands, Germany, France, The United States, The United Arabic Emirates and Australia.
+Leon Keer learned to paint through designing and producing large advertising murals for multinationals such as Coca-Cola.
+He has executed commissions in Europe, The United States, The United Arabic Emirates and Australia and several Asian countries.
 His knowledge of materials, acquired by painting on all kinds of foundations for his clients, led to an interest in experimenting with materials and techniques.

 A message seems to be present in his work.
 Current issues are reviewed, such as current environmental concerns and the livability of this world.
 The artist observes great impotence and with that a certain degree of indifference from the individual.
 Leon Keer is constantly aware of the beautiful versus the ugly, a contrast that he expresses and amplifies in his work and which he uses as a metaphor for live.

 His paintings reflect his thoughts, confronting the viewer with the diseased spirit of our times, visible decay counter-pointing a timeless longing for unspoiled beauty.
 Leon Keer works with a mixture of techniques, uses a rich variety of materials, ranging from professional acrylic paints to adhesives, solvents, primers and tar.
 His subjects and images are entirely contemporary: they could be freeze frames from a video clip.

 Leon Keer exhibited his paintings in various Dutch and UK Art Galleries.
 His work has been showed at several Art shows and Art Fairs in Europe and the US.